hermeznetwork/docs/docs/developers/hermez-wallet.md

 ## What is Hermez Wallet

-It is the first wallet to interact with the Hermez network.
+Hermez Wallet provides a simple UI to get started with the Hermez network.
 It supports depositing, transferring and withdrawing ETH and ERC-20 tokens in Hermez.
 Wallet provides a simple UI to get started.

 ## Onboarding